johnnyoko/johnnyoko.github.io/resume.md

 Independently conducted an analysis of dental data to identify key outcome indicators for a case study.
 Leveraged expertise in Python, R, and SQL to create advanced programs that extracted and analyzed data, and created visualizations using Tableau to effectively communicate findings.
 Successfully classified 7 key outcome indicators.

 ### Founder

 **A-Z Solutions** - Brighton, MI - May 2020 to August 2022

 Established a company that provided essential assistance to the local and surrounding communities during the initial outbreak of Covid-19.
 Leveraged my personal skills and expertise to guide my network of associates, enabling them to identify and solve real-world problems in a timely and effective manner.
 Contributed to the improvement of the economic vitality of the area by creating jobs and supporting a positive impact on the local community.

 ### Community-Engaged Designer

 **[Michigan State University](https://www.egr.msu.edu/people/profile/hinds)** - Cahutia, Costa Rica - May 2021

 Directed the spending of $10,000 and designed and implemented a technological infrastructure that enabled distanced learning.
 Collaborated with three other students to develop and deliver a hands-on solution that facilitated access to education for 16 marginalized individuals.
 Enabled greater access to education for individuals who may have otherwise been excluded from traditional learning environments, helping to build a more equitable and inclusive community.

+### Sales Representative

+**[FAO JEWELERS](https://faojewelers.com/)** - Brighton, MI - August 2019 to April 2023

+Interacted with customers to understand their preferences and needs and maintained working environment.
+Provided expertise in selecting jewelry pieces, highlighting features and benefits to meet their desires.
+Played a key role in driving sales growth by utilizing persuasive sales techniques to encourage purchases.

 # Research Experience
 ### Analysis of Modeling Techniques for Country Image Classification